jedi-academy/learn-dgpt/data/labs/lab05.md

 This is not a collaborative lab, but an individual one.
-You will be working directly with your own repository, and your branch will be `origin master`.
+You will be working directly with your own repository, and your branch will be `origin develop`.
 You can just push to that branch, without creating a pull request.
 We will return to shared repos, and gitflow workflow, with the assignments.